AyendiSimeon1/AyendiSimeon1/README.md

-Hello there!
+ there!
 I'm Simeon Ayendi, A passionate backend engineer with proficiency in languages like Python, JavaScript and framework like Django and nodejs.
 My journey in the world of sofware has been a thrilling adventure, and I'm excited to share my projects and contributions with you.

 **🔭 Current Focus**